datanav/docs/tutorial-custom-data-source-microservice.rst

         "url": "get_contacts"
       }

 We also wish to copy all the data imported and save it to the pipe's resulting dataset.
-This is done by the ``["copy", "*"]`` transformation..
+This is done by the ``["copy", "*"]`` transformation.

 .. code-block:: json
   :linenos: